tldr-pages/tldr/pages/linux/systemd-firstboot.md

 `sudo systemd-firstboot --force`

-- Remove all existing files that are configured by systemd-firstboot:
+- Remove all existing files that are configured by `systemd-firstboot`:

 `sudo systemd-firstboot --reset`